tuvia-r/openseadragon-select-plugin/README.md

 ```

 ### Selection
-the selection object has 3 methods:
+the selection object has three methods:

 ```js
     selection.enable();